- Slow down when eating and try to pay close attention to your body’s signals.

 |5||Not hungry nor full|

 How can I learn how to eat mindfully?

 There are things you can do before, during, and after you have a meal or snack that will help you eat more mindfully.
-Start off slow.
-This may be a big change for you.
-Start practicing these steps at one meal and then work your way up to eating mindfully every time you have a meal or snack.
+First, start off slow.
+This may be a big change for you, so start practicing these steps at one meal.
+Then, slowly work your way up to eating mindfully every time you have a meal or snack.